A press kit, also known as electronic press kit or music EPK, is a great way to share your music and identity with music industry professionals.

 Remember to be creative, especially in this small format!

-5. The final step for the perfect press kit
+7. The final step for the perfect electronic press kit for musicians

 Never forget that your music is the priority!
 Build up your project slowly if you have to, but with intention!

-Now what should you do with your press kit to get more media coverage, public-relations success, and credibility in the music industry?
-You can put it on your website, use it to contact labels, publishers, bookers, managers.
-Avoid sending your press kit spontaneously to media and radio stations.
-It is better to wait until they ask you for it.
+Now, what should you do with your press kit to get more media coverage, public-relations success, and credibility in the music industry?
+You can put it on your website, and use it to contact labels, publishers, bookers, managers.
+We recommend that you avoid sending your press kit spontaneously to media and radio stations, as it is better to wait until they ask you for it.

-You can also use Groover to contact media and radio stations who can give you exposure and write articles about your project, allowing you to expand your press kit and contact more and more important influencers in the music industry.
+You can also use Groover to contact media and radio stations who can give you exposure and write articles about your project, allowing you to expand your press kit and continue to contact increasingly important influencers in the music industry.
 Whether you’re looking for traditional media outlets, digital-only platforms, radio stations, labels, or other music and media experts, Groover has you covered.